hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_poems/214_to_the_awakened_india.md

 Deodar shades give thee eternal peace.

 And all above,
-Himala's daughter Umâ, gentle, pure,
+Himala's daughter Umā, gentle, pure,
 The Mother that resides in all as Power
 And Life, who works all works and
 Makes of One the world, whose mercy